 When Do You Need It?

-A cat bill of sale is basically a receipt of a sale.
+A cat bill of sale is a receipt of a deal.
 It is used whenever there is a private sale from the owner or breeder to a buyer.

-You should have a formal bill of sale if you are breeding and selling kittens.
+You should have a formal bill of sale if you breed and sell kittens.

 You may also want a bill of sale whenever you sell a cat for money.